nilamoni/Numerov-method/README.md

-The code uses Numerov's algorithm to solve the s-wave Schrodinger equation for different potentials.
+There are four codes that use Numerov's algorithm to solve the s-wave Schrodinger equation for four different potentials.